 Havelock Slipway has five cradles, running on three sets of rails.
 The steel cradles are designed to accommodate both monohulls and multihulls.
-We can slip vessels up to 100 tons, and soon 120 tonnes, Autumn 2014.
+We can slip vessels up to 120 tonnes.

 Over the last few years new cradles have been replace with brand new units, completing the upgrades in 2017.
 These new structures are making a difference with ease of slipping and improved support for vessel hulls.
 In conjunction with a fully concreted work area and waste water recovery system ensures a pleasant location with all the facilities to service your vessel and comply with council enviromental standards.